Neal Blaney: Early life and revolutionary period

 Neal Blaney was born in Rosnakill, County Donegal, the fifth of six children of William Blaney, a small farmer, and Anna Blaney (née Sweeney).
 In 1913 Blaney joined the Irish Volunteers in Rosnakill and in 1914 was appointed company captain.
 He was the first president of the Rosnakill branch of Sinn Féin (founded 1916), and was active in Joseph O'Doherty's 1918 general election campaign.
-In 1920 he was appointed officer in charge of the Fanad Battalion, 1st Northern Division of the Irish Republican Army.
+In 1920 he was appointed officer in charge of the Fanad Battalion, 1st Northern Division of the Irish Republican Army (IRA).
 Arrested on 18 March 1921, Blaney was sentenced to seven years penal servitude and imprisoned at Durham Prison, England until his release in January 1922 following the signing of the Anglo-Irish Treaty.

-During the Irish Civil War, Blaney was second-in-command of Anti-Treaty IRA Donegal no. 2 Brigade before being captured by Free State forces in December 1922.
+During the Irish Civil War, Blaney was second-in-command of Anti-Treaty IRA Donegal No. 2 Brigade before being captured by Free State forces in December 1922.
 His death sentence for possession of a firearm was commuted after the ceasefire order, and he was released in June 1924.
-Blaney applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 7 and 23/24 years service in 1937 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+Blaney was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1917 and 1923.

 Politics

 He was first elected as a Teachta Dála (TD) to the 5th Dáil for the Donegal constituency at the June 1927 general election.
 He retained his seat at subsequent general elections until it was abolished in boundary changes for the 1937 general election when he was returned for the new Donegal East constituency.
 He lost his seat at the 1938 general election, and was elected to the 3rd Seanad on the Agricultural Panel, serving until 1943.

 He returned to 11th Dáil at the 1943 general election, and was re-elected at the 1944 general election.
 In early October 1948 he was diagnosed as suffering from cancer, and died on 30 October 1948, after being returned to the 13th Dáil at the 1948 general election.
-In the resulting by-election on 7 December 1948, his son Neil Blaney was elected as the new TD for Donegal East.
+In the resulting by-election on 7 December 1948, his son Neil Blaney was elected as a TD for Donegal East.

 Blaney was a director of the Milford Bakery Company, and also of the Donegal Bacon Company, Letterkenny, which he was instrumental in founding.

 Another son, Harry Blaney, and Harry's son Niall Blaney, were later elected as TDs for the Donegal North-East constituency.